GiuParca/study-pace-planner/README.md

+#StudyPace Planner App

-### StudyPace Planner is a React application designed to help users manage their study tasks efficiently, built using TypeScript and Create React App.
+#### StudyPace Planner is a React application designed to help users manage their study tasks efficiently, built using TypeScript and Create React App.

 <em><b>Features:</b></em>
 - Task Management: Users can add, edit, and delete study tasks.